 Repeat your action to embed it.
 Then repeat again.

 A key difference between self defence and sports is that in the former we must deliver our skills in any environment, with any physical restrictions, in any light conditions, with any number of aggressors and without any physiological preparations.

 This means we must be creative and adaptable in how we fight and defend ourselves and others.
 Using the environment to our advantage, and not be restricted by it.
 Applying everyday items as improvised weapons and knowing how and where to move in and out of the situation we’re in.

 How can you improve the skills you recognised and repeated to a higher level in ‘laboratory conditions’ in or out of class in the reality of your everyday world; your home, the office, your favourite restaurant, your car - or indeed, anywhere?

 This is where the recon of your mind comes in.
 You should in any new environment you’re in, seek out and play Krav Maga recon games in your head.

 If this person attacks me, what would I do?
 What about those two?
 How would I tactically respond if I had to defend against that group over there?
 How and where would I move?
 What are my improvised weapons?
 Where are my points of exit or barriers I can use?
 What are the words I would use?
+How do I sound?
 What about my body language?
 What kind of presence do I adapt?
 Do I fight or run?
 What about the attackers - if they’re young, female, maybe a relative; what would I do?

 The opportunities to recon are endless and only restricted by your imagination.
 These are not pointless daydreaming exercises.
 They not only familiarise yourself with the environment you encounter daily, but trains your Krav Maga mind to facilitate the thinking you need to optimise your survival or damage limitation in real-world scenarios.